CorinaMurg/web-for-everyone/README.md

 <span className="pink-text bold">&#x2714; </span>
+ScrollToTop for Similar
 Accessibility statement
 Nav modal
 Dark Mode

 BACK TO TOP BUTTON
+Site Map
 Like hearts
 Change <a> to <Link> and add empty <a> to headings import fonts
 Change layout to include aside for most pages
+Should TOC be nav or aside
-Nav on Small screens: add COntact, make font larger
+Navigation on Small screens: add COntact, make font larger

 Explain A11y